jiwonhan1/80s-High-School-RPG-Functional-Programming/README.md

 ## Support and contact details

-Email jieunkang101@gmail.com or jiwon1.han@gmail.com with any questions, feedbacks, or concerns.
+Email jiwon1.han@gmail.com with any questions, feedbacks, or concerns.

 ## Technologies Used